 Kamo is the whole package – looks, brains, brawn, and an affectionate personality.
 He is so stunningly handsome you can’t help but stare.
 He is so smart, he knows the difference between people-things and dog treasures.
 He’ll leave your shoes and socks alone but dog toys, and balls, balls, balls are fair game.
 He can shred an “indestructible” toy in minutes.
 Kamo is responsive to his human’s cues to “stay” and “leave it.”
-Currently 65 pounds, he’ll be about 75 when he fills out.
+He’ll be about 75 pounds when he fills out.
 He is so athletic and was bred from hunting stock, so we think he would enjoy agility training or dock diving in the future.
 Kamo loves people – strangers, friends, dog walkers – he hasn’t met a person he doesn’t like.
 He’s an exceptional companion and loves to accompany you on outings and errands.

 Let’s be frank.
-Kamo has significant separation issues.
-They are improving and we expect they will continue to improve with structure, training, and a confidence-building environment.
+Kamo has separation issues.
+He does best in a home with a solid social playful dog companion that will back down if challenged, and people who are around frequently.
+We expect he will continue to make progress with structure, training, and a confidence-building environment.
 When he’s with people, he’s fine, and fortunately, any person will do.
+He pulls a lot on leash and will need more work on that.
 We also think you should know that Kamo got in a fight over a bone with another dog during his first few days in foster care and the foster dad was bitten while separating the dogs – we don’t know which dog did the biting.

 The Bottom Line: